a-ndr3/JKU_CloudComputing_TeamProject/README.md

 --------------- Project Walkthrough --------------

+- [ ] Requirements and installed software required to proceed with the walkthrough:
+   -  Docker (optional: DockerHub account)

 - [ ] Set Google Cloud project
    - Follow the guide from the demo from the 1st up to the 5th step